Kyun-J/devtool-detector/README.md

 BrowserDetector.chrome = 'console-date'
 BrowserDetector.firefox = 'debugger'
 ```
-However, each browser has a different detector.
+However, each browser has a different operation detector.
 The default setting is as follows:
 ```js
 chrome: 'debugger'